Sagittarius and "surrounding"

 Aphelion: Earth 15° , Saturn 5°

 The planetary South- and Northnode have similar meaning as the lunar nodes but they move much, much slower than even the precession Cross of Earth.
 Most of them moved around 2 degrees in the last 500 years.
 The Southnode is the "digestive" point or also the point of "birth and rebirth", so a transforming point in the evolutionary cycle of each planet - it gives the energy of discernment, of clearing the outdated to make space for the new, according the themes of the involved planets.
 In 2020 we had all the above Southnode planets conjoining each other and beginning new cycles and that also involving their nodes is a significant happening.
-On December 21st 2020, together with the solstice, Jupiter and Saturn will begin their new cycle with a conjunction already talked about all over the net.
-I will too, talk about this in more detail....
+On December 21st 2020, together with the solstice, Jupiter and Saturn began their new cycle - wonderfully observable in the night sky....

 Credit and references: